 Accelerated Engineering Degree (ACCEND)

-The Accelerated Engineering Degree (ACCEND) program is a great opportunity to enhance your education.
+The Accelerated Engineering Degree (ACCEND) program is a great opportunity to enhance your education by earning a bachelor's and master's degree in 5 years.

 Generally, approval for the ACCEND program takes place after the completion of two academic semesters and is based on your academic record.
 Some select students may be invited to join earlier.